By Madeleine Ortiz

 Even if you are convinced that you can’t sit still long enough to meditate, Dr. Davidson urges everyone to build some “calm time” into your daily routine.
 Anything that slows down your breathing and amplifies your focus is going to help stop the stress response.
 Some things he suggests are mediation, yoga, tai chi, journaling or reading a positive affirmation.
 The activity itself is not as important as how it makes you feel, so find something that makes you feel calm, focused and peaceful.

 Physical activity is one of the quickest ways to dispel stress, and according to Dr. Davidson, it doesn’t have to be a scheduled, formal workout.
 “You’d be surprised by how much better just 10 jumping jacks can make you feel,” he says.
 Next time you feel yourself getting stressed and wanting to grab a snack, try a minute of air punches, a brisk walk around the block or office, dancing to a favorite song or anything else that gets you moving.
-You’ll take your mind off the stress and the craving for carbs will fade as well.
+You’ll take your mind off the stress, and cravings will fade as well.

 We can’t underestimate the importance of connection when it comes to quelling stress.
 According to Dr. Davidson, reaching out to someone you love and care about, whether it be virtually or in-person makes you feel more stable and supported.
 That security helps take your body out of the flight or fight response and helps you feel more in control of your emotions and food choices.
 Dr. Davidson also encourages physical connection when safe.
 A hug, hand holding or a pat on the back goes a long way in settling the body both physically and mentally.
 Don’t be afraid to ask for one if you need it.

-To learn more about conquering habit hunger, watch this episode of My Weight Live here.
+To learn more about habit hunger, watch our episode of My Weight Live here.